AlonEirew/event-relation-resources/datasets.md

 ## MATRES
-proposes a new multi-axis modeling to better capture the temporal structure of events.
+MATRES proposes a new multi-axis modeling to better capture the temporal structure of events.
 In addition, we identify that event end-points are a major source of confusion in annotation, so we also propose to annotate TempRels based on start-points only.

 ### References
 - [A Multi-Axis Annotation Scheme for Event Temporal Relations](https://aclanthology.org/P18-1122/)